View§

 .into(selector: Selector?): Varying[View?]

-Returns the first immediate child of the View that matches the given selector
+Returns the first immediate child of the View that matches the given selector.

-children are checked is the order in which they are
+The order that the .render children are checked is the order in which they are

-, but it is probably inadvisable to rely on this ordering,
+declared in the template, but it is probably inadvisable to rely on this ordering,

 as it can be difficult to reason about and will result in brittleness and sensitivity